Dissolutio/bgio-react-ts-starter/README.md

 4. useMoves -- includes your game moves, as well as `undo` and `redo` from BGIO
 5. useBgioChat -- access chats, send new ones
 6. useBgioClientInfo -- for now, this is a little bit of a catch all, but it includes these BGIO Client related props: `playerID` `log` `matchID` `matchData` `isActive` `isMultiplayer` `isConnected` `credentials`
-7. useBgioLobby -- UNDER CONSTRUCTION, access the BGIO `LobbyClient` object and interact with BGIO Lobby/Server API
+7. useBgioLobbyApi -- instantiates the BGIO `LobbyClient` object and provides the [BGIO Lobby/Server API](https://boardgame.io/documentation/#/api/Lobby) as a context hook
+8. useMultiplayerLobby -- this context maintains the lobby state, and manages/provides the asynchronous flows that implement the useBgioLobbyApi hook

+If you want your lobby to have a different flow, you'll be editing the `useMultiplayerLobby`, but the `useBgioLobbyApi` hook is more tethered to the shape of the BGIO API and less likely to need changing.

-See the simple files in `src/components` for examples on how to use the hooks.
+Checkout some of the components in `src/lobby/` or `src/ui/` for some examples on how to use the hooks.

+## The useAuth hook

+The `useMultiplayerLobby` hook uses the useAuth hook to hold the players current match, credentials, and name in memory.
+There's two storage hooks in the folder with `useAuth`, and by default I have commented out the implementation of `useLocalStorage` and left `useSessionStorage` in place.
+The advantage is for when you are developing, you can start up the local client and server, then play against yourself in two different browser tabs.
+On the flipside, once you've deployed your app, maybe you want user's data to sync across tabs/windows/sessions.
+In that case, you would want to go into `useAuth` and flip which code is commented out.

 ### React-Router-Dom is included

-This is not a requirement of of BGIO, so feel free to remove it, but this project's Lobby component will likely not be of service anymore (too heavily integrated).
+This is not a requirement of BGIO, so feel free to remove it, but this project's `MultiplayerLobby`, `App`, and `Nav` components will need a refactor.

 ### `server/` is a compiled directory - don't use it